From tiny Pygmy Marmosets to the enormously lofty Giraffe, what’s something we have in common with every living creature on this planet? Plants.

 Support Zoos SA’s conservation work

 As a conservation charity that exists to save species from extinction, a large part of what we do is protecting important flora and restoring vital habitat for a number of animal species both here in Australia and around the world.
 From the revegetation of native plant corridors crucial to cockatoos to providing protection to a large area of orangutan habitat in the Sumatran rainforest, we’re committed to growing, protecting and restoring plant habitats for generations to come.
-So why not visit Adelaide Zoo or Monarto Zoo or become a Zoos SA member today?
+So why not visit Adelaide Zoo or Monarto Safari Park or become a Zoos SA member today?
 The plants will thank you!